-Understanding soil geochemical processes is essential to support policies in agriculture (e.g. liming, organic residue incorporation) and public health (e.g. mineral deficiencies and toxicities).
-We aim to increase knowledge, and strengthen capacity, in soil geochemistry in Malawi, Zambia and Zimbabwe.
-A cross-disciplinary doctoral training network encompasses analytical chemistry, geospatial integration and analyses, and soil management and key vocational skills.
+Understanding soil geochemical processes is essential to support policies in agriculture (e.g. liming; organic residue incorporation) and public health (e.g. mineral deficiencies and toxicities).
+We aimed to increase knowledge and strengthen capacity in soil geochemistry in Malawi, Zambia and Zimbabwe.
+A cross-disciplinary doctoral training network encompassed:

-This project involves key partners from universities and research institutes, led by the UK, to facilitate capacity strengthening in each of the African countries, centred on one PhD project per country and wider institutional strengthening.
-The lead project partners include:
+This project involved key partners from universities and research institutes, led by the UK, to facilitate capacity strengthening in each of the African countries, centred on one PhD project per country and wider institutional strengthening.

 - Prof Martin Broadley (School of Biosciences, University of Nottingham)

-- Dr Michael Watts (Inorganic Geochemistry, British Geological Survey)
+- Dr Michael Watts (inorganic geochemistry team, British Geological Survey)

 - Dr Patson Nalivata (Department of Crop and Soil Sciences, Lilongwe University of Agriculture and Natural Resources)

 - Dr Allan Chilimba (Department of Agricultural Research Services, Ministry of Agriculture)